dsoton/beautiful-jekyll/_posts/2018-06-24-bioinformatics_toolbox.md

 There is one practice in science (specially in biology) that is key for successful research.
 Me and some friends call it ==_coloromics_==.
 Coloromics is the fine art of showing your data in an effective, efficient, compelling and aestetically pleasing way to your audience or readers.
 Good coloromics can make your research succeed, and conversely, bad coloromics can make your research go unnoticed.
 So, it is highly recommended to develop some skills to make nice plots that effectively convey the information that you want to share.

 - **Personal winner:** My go-to is a combination between `ggplot2` R package and Adobe Illustrator to handle vector drawing.
 Actually, I really love the latter, but this is because I really like graphic design and digital illustration.
 That might not be your case, and that is totally fine.
 - **Other options:** Python has some good libraries to make nice plots too.
 The most common package for that is `matplotlib.pyplot`.
+A friend recently introduced me to `seaborn` which is actually very good.
 About dealing with images and vector graphics, there are other software available besides Adobe CC.
 To the best of my knowledge, the best free open-source competitor of Adobe Photoshop is Gimp and the best Adobe Illustrator competitor is Inkscape.
 Both available for Mac, Windows and Linux.
-Personally, I should be using these tools and supporting free software, but I really really really love Adobe Illustrator.
-Other options is just to use Excel (but I guess that if you are reading this is probably because you don't want to use Excel anymore).
+I think I should be using these tools and supporting free software, but I really really really love Adobe Illustrator.
+Other options is just to use Excel (but if you are reading this, it is probably because you don't want to use Excel anymore).
-- **Bonus tip**: If you are dealing with color issues (i.e. bad taste for colors), you can use online color palette builders, for example, [Adobe Color CC](https://color.adobe.com/).
+- **Bonus tip**: If you are dealing with color issues (i.e. bad taste for colors), you can use online color palette builders, for example, [Adobe Color CC](https://color.adobe.com/) or [Coolors](https://coolors.co/).
 You can find different visually pretty combinations and save the HEX or RGB code to use it later in R or other softwares.

-## Dealing with references
-This is totally off-topic, but it is so important that it needed a section.
-My main recommendation here is to use the reference manager that suits your working style and that you can rely on (there is nothing more frustrated than dealing with messy references... everyone has been there at least once, right?).

-- **Personal Winner:** [Paperpile](https://paperpile.com).
-This is probably the simplest citation manager our there, but it does the job and I trust it (also, I like underdogs).
-It lacks some important features, like a Microsoft Word plugin (they are working on it), it works only in Chrome (I'm sorry, Firefox), but adding  references from websites with accurate metadata is very easy.
-It's not free, but very cheap (again, I like to support the underdogs).
-- **Other options:** I would say that the most popular citations managers nowadays are [Endnote](http://endnote.com/) (not free, usually provided by universities) and [Mendeley](https://www.mendeley.com/) (free).
-Good reasons to use Endnote?
-Your PI is probably using it.
-Good reasons to use Mendeley?
-It's free, it has a lot of features, and it has some sort of social network (but who needs more social networks?)

 ## Concluding remarks

-TL;DR version: I recommend that you use Atom to check fastq or fasta files and to create cheat sheets for your preferred programming languages, create a markdown document to use as a lab notebook to write **everything** that you did in your analysis, learn some shell scripting and R or Python (or a little bit of both), if you want to code in R use R studio, if you want to code in Python use Jupyter, use GitHub to version control your code (your future self will thank you), and if your code doesn't work, explain it line by line to a friend and you'll find the issue.
+TL;DR version: I recommend that you use Atom to explore files, create cheat sheets for your preferred programming languages, create a markdown document to use as a lab notebook to write **everything** that you did in your analysis, learn some shell scripting and R or Python (or a little bit of both), if you want to code in R use R studio, if you want to code in Python use Jupyter, use GitHub to version control your code (your future self will thank you), and if your code doesn't work, explain it line by line to a friend and you'll solve all your problems.

 ## FAQ

-- Who are you, why did you write this and why should I believe you?
+- Who are you?
-    - Hi, I am Daniela, engineer, computational biologist and bioinformatician (yeah, I like to use several labels).
+    - Hi, I am Daniela, engineer, computational biologist and bioinformatician (yeah, I like labels).
 I am part of the Genetics and Genomics PhD program at UC Davis and part of the [Dennis Lab](https://www.dennislab.org/).
 I work with second and third generation sequencing data identifying the variability landscape of human-specific segmental duplications to investigate their role in human evolution and disease.
+- Why did you write this and why should I believe you?
-I like to make lists, so I did this one for me, and I thought that it might also be helpful for some friends.
+    - I like to make lists and documentstion for myself, but I thought that it might also be helpful for friends.
 So I added more explanations.
 Why should you believe me?
 Don't!
+Try this tools and see what works for you.

 ---
 Comments or suggestions? <i class="fa fa-twitter"></i> [@**dcsoto_cl**](https://twitter.com/dcsoto_cl)